 Mycobank Taxonomy: Fungi, Dikarya, Ascomycota, Pezizomycotina, Pezizomycetes, Pezizales, Discinaceae, Gyromitra

-Elephant ears mushroom is the most common Gyromitra species in Wisconsin.
+Elephant ears lorchel is the most common Gyromitra species in Wisconsin.
 It grows as a saprotroph and possibly as a mycorrhizal fungus with oaks.
-You can find it fruiting during morel season along with other spring ascomycetes such as the scarlet cup fungus and devil's urn.
+You can find it fruiting during morel season along with other spring ascomycetes such as the scarlet cup and devil's urn.
 These mushrooms can get huge, which is all the more reason to wonder, can I eat them?
 Confusion and uncertainty reigns about the edibility of this species and other Gyromitra mushrooms.
 In field guides, Gyromitra is universally labeled as poisonous, even deadly.
 However, other sources suggest a much more nuanced picture.

 For those who are new to the issue, some Gyromitra species, particularly Gyromitra esculenta, contain gyromitrin, a chemical that is hydrolized to monomethlyhydrazine when consumed or heated.
 Monomethylhydrazine is also used as a propellant for rockets and is dangerously toxic and carcinogenic.
 Gyromitra is perhaps one of the few fungi with the distinction of being poisonous not only through direct consumption but also through inhalation of its cooking fumes.